andrewpokora/PersonalFinanceTracker/README.md

 Select a category.
 You can use the filter at the top left of the window to quickly find the category you want.
 Just click on the selected category - it will change its colour - and confirm your choice.

-*New feature* Now you can split Transactions for differents Categories.
-Click "Split" button, enter Amount and choose Category for every subtransaction.
+*New feature* Now you can split Transactions for different Categories.
+Click the "Split" button, enter Amount and choose Category for every subtransaction.

 You can add a payer or notes if needed.